Dirkisnotavailable/Marek.GG/README.md

 # Marek.GG

-**Marek.GG** is a web platform designed for League of Legends enthusiasts.
-It combines competitive insights, real-time streamer discovery, and community engagement in one central hub.
+**Marek.GG** is a web platform designed for *League of Legends* enthusiasts, combining competitive insights, real-time streamer discovery, and community engagement in one central hub.
+Whether you're tracking ranked stats, watching pro players live, or diving into meta discussions, Marek.GG brings it all together.

-Whether you're tracking ranked stats, watching pro players live, or diving into meta discussions—Marek.GG brings it all together.
+*This project was originally developed as my final school assignment at SPŠJM (a technical high school) in Slovakia.*

 ![Main Page](assets/index.png)